Stress Echocardiography

 Explore common terms in Stress reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

-Myocardial Ischemia Detection on Stress Echocardiography
+Myocardial Ischemia Detection on Stress Echocardiography: Wh

 New or worsening wall motion abnormalities during stress compared to rest.
 Ischemic segments show reduced thickening and excursion.
 May involve single or multiple territories.

-Valvular Disease Assessment on Stress Echocardiography
+Valvular Disease Assessment on Stress Echocardiography: What

 Valve hemodynamics assessed at rest and during stress.
 Changes in gradients, valve areas, regurgitation severity, and pulmonary pressures with exercise or dobutamine.

-Myocardial Viability Assessment on Stress Echocardiography
+Myocardial Viability Assessment on Stress Echocardiography:

 Contractile response of dysfunctional myocardium to low-dose dobutamine.
 Viable myocardium shows improved wall motion with stress; scarred tissue shows no improvement.